phnmnl/container-mtblisa/README.md

 ![Logo](isa-api_logo.png)

 # mtblisa: MetaboLights-ISA slicer
-Version: 0.7.5
+Version: 0.8.2

 ## Short Description

-A container image definition for the mtbls module of the ISA API
+A container the `mtbls` module of the [ISA-API](http://github.com/ISA-tools/isa-api)

 ## Description

-The ISA API is a Python 3 library that can create, manipulate, and convert ISA formatted content.
-The mtbls.py module provides the functionality to access MetaboLights ISA-Tab data, wrapped up as the mtblisa container.
+The ISA-API is a Python 3 library that can create, manipulate, and convert ISA-formatted content.
+The `isatools.io.mtbls` module provides the functionality to access MetaboLights ISA-Tab data, wrapped up as the `container-mtblisa` container.

 ## Key features